 Many broken collarbones will end up healing on their own.
-For those who don't need surgery, you can use a sling to prevent your shoulder and arm from moving 8)Trigger finger:
+For those who don't need surgery, you can use a sling to prevent your shoulder and arm from moving while the bone is in the healing process one for as long as three to four weeks.

-finger:Definition:
+Trigger finger:-

-Stenosing tenosynovitis is a condition that involves one of the fingers or thumbs becoming stuck in a bent position and then rapidly straightened like the trigger of a gun.
+Definition: Stenosing tenosynovitis is a condition that involves one of the fingers or thumbs becoming stuck in a bent position and then rapidly straightened like the trigger of a gun.
 This condition is caused by a narrowing of the sheath that surrounds the tendons in the finger, and is common in people who perform repetitive gripping actions but can occur in anyone.
 Trigger finger causes stiffness, pain and may eventually lead to an inability to completely straighten the finger.
 When you try to straighten your finger, it will lock or catch before popping out straight.